GRAINS-Soybeans reach 1-month high on US weather woes; wheat up, corn mixed

 CHICAGO, June 13 (Reuters) - U.S. soybean futures hit a one-month high on Tuesday on worries about dry conditions in the Midwest hurting crop prospects and spillover strength from crude oil CLc1, traders said.

-Corn futures were mostly higher on the Midwest weather jitters, but the nearby July contract CN3 fell on worries about demand for U.S. supplies.
+Corn futures were mostly higher on the Midwest weather jitters, but the nearby July contract CN3 fell on profit-taking and worries about demand for U.S. supplies.

+Wheat also rose, posting the day's highs after Russian President Vladimir Putin said Moscow was considering withdrawing from the U.N.-brokered Black Sea grain export deal, raising uncertainty about global grain supplies.

 Soybeans and deferred corn futures climbed on worries about crop stress in the United States, underscored by larger-than-expected declines in the U.S. Department of Agriculture's weekly condition ratings for each crop.